-- Endangering the health and safety of themselves, other campers, and/or staff. - Stealing, damaging, or failing to care for camp or personal property, including but not limited to; stealing, vandalizing, ruining camp property or other campers' property while at camp. - Continual disruption of the program. - Refusal to follow the behavior guidelines. - Inappropriate physical contact. - Using profanity or inappropriate language or displaying clothing or other personal items with offensive content.
+- Endangering the health and safety of themselves, other campers, and/or staff.

+- Stealing, damaging, or failing to care for camp or personal property, including but not limited to, stealing, vandalizing, ruining camp property or other campers' property while at camp.

+- Continual disruption of the program.

+- Refusal to follow the behavior guidelines.

+- Inappropriate physical contact.

+- Using profanity or inappropriate language or displaying clothing or other personal items with offensive content.
 Including, but not limited to: name calling, teasing, using abusive language, talking about other campers or staff negatively. - Bullying or acts of aggression or violence.
-Including but not limited to; hitting, punching, kicking, biting, and spitting. - Possession or use of illegal substances, tobacco, or alcohol. - Possession of weapons any object that may cause harm to another or place another person in fear of his/her/their safety, may be considered a weapon.
+Including but not limited to; hitting, punching, kicking, biting, and spitting. - Possession or use of illegal substances, tobacco, or alcohol. - Possession of weapons any object that may cause harm to another or place another person in fear of his/her/their safety, may be considered a weapon. - Threats of any kind are taken seriously and will not be tolerated.